Pre-Preg Laminating Stage 1

 Who is it for:

-This ever changing course is designed to reflect the correct use of modern pre-preg laminating production techniques, incorporating up to date manufacturing and processing methods.
-Starting from a base of well-established techniques and practices using co-bonding, co-cure and multi part component assembly, this course explores in detail the use of the latest manufacturing technologies and fabric architectures to develop an understanding and competence in the use of state of the art laminating techniques.
-Combining manufacturing know how including reusable bagging, inflatable consolidators, intensifier forms, bladders, elastic consolidators and form stiffeners, the course is reflective of the advancing changes and industrial practices needed to keep ahead of competition.
+This industry driven course is designed to reflect the correct use of modern pre-preg laminating production techniques, incorporating up to date manufacturing and processing methods.
+Starting from a base of well-established techniques, the course gradually progresses through using co-bonding, co-cure and multi part component assembly.
+The course explores in detail the use of the latest manufacturing technologies and fabric architectures to develop an understanding and competence in the use of state-of-the-art laminating techniques developing self-sufficiency and confidence in the application of pre-preg techniques.

 The course will cover: